Mentalab-hub/explorepy/docs/usage.rst

 	import explorepy

+.. note:: Since explorepy is using multithreading for data streaming, running python scripts in some consoles such as Ipython's or Spyder's consoles may lead to strange behaviours.

 Initialization
 ^^^^^^^^^^^^^^
 Before starting a session, make sure your device is paired to your computer.
-The device will be shown under the following name: Explore_XXXX, with the last 4 characters being the last 4 hex numbers of the devices MAC adress
+The device will be shown under the following name: Explore_XXXX, with the last 4 characters being the last 4 hex numbers of the devices MAC address.

 **Make sure to initialize the Bluetooth connection before streaming using the following lines**::